 We set off north, into the desert, close to the border with Lebanon.
 After a few hours Craque des Chevalier, a 1000-year-old Crusader castle, appeared dramatically in the distance.
 I’m not an expert on Medieval Castles, but I am an expert on Monty Python.
 The outline was so perfect, it was my idea of Camelot.
 Or a model at least.

-This is one of the best preserved medieval castles in the world.
-We had time to explore for just an hour before moving on.
+One of the best preserved medieval castles in the world, we explored for just an hour before moving on.
 Visiting a country untouched by mass tourism is a privilege.
-This incredible site was eerily deserted.
+Eerily, this incredible site was deserted.

 In Aleppo we stayed at the iconic Baron Hotel; once Syria’s most luxurious.
 I was in good company.
 Notable past guests included Lawrence of Arabia, Charles de Gaulle, Julie Christie, Theodore Roosevelt and Yuri Gagarin.
 During her stay, Agatha Christie wrote part of Murder on the Orient Express.
 King Faisal declared Syrian independence from its balcony.